 Today, families who were leading their private lives quietly and peacefully – now feel compelled to speak out to protect the safety of their children.
 Forcing transgender children to go to the bathroom based on their birth certificate will put them in danger.
 Today, Equality Texas released a new video that shows the anxiety and danger for transgender children and adults when dangerous rhetoric is thrown around to rile people up for political reasons.

 Texans Ken and Melissa Ballard know the dangers firsthand.
-Their child, a 14-year-old transgender boy Ashur, has attempted suicide twice while coming to terms with being transgender and the anxiety about telling his parents and being accepted.
+Their child, a 14-year-old transgender boy Ashur, is coming to terms with being transgender and the anxiety about telling his parents and being accepted.
 He is now living his authentic self and his parents love him unconditionally, but it has been a difficult journey.

 Ashur’s father Ken Ballard says, “I would rather have my son be alive than bury my daughter.”
-Ken found a suicide note while Ashur was on suicide watch at a local hospital and reading that letter forever changed his life.
 He accepted his child as being a transgender boy and as a parent has given him the unconditional love every child deserves.
 His wife Melissa says Ashur is a wonderful child and she wants other parents to know the real dangers about isolating transgender children because it puts their lives in danger, including her own son.

 Some state leaders continue to minimize the number of transgender children in Texas and across the nation.
 There are an estimated 1.4 million Americans who are transgender.
 The suicide rate among transgender children is 41 percent, an alarmingly high rate.